Identifying and understanding easements in a property transaction is an important part of the conveyancing process.

 The easement is registered on the title of the property and affects a defined area of the land.
 The easement is generally shown on the plan of the land with a brief description noted or more fully described in a further document (instrument).

-Examples of easements include:
+Examples of easements on property include:

 - a right of carriageway (right of way) allowing the owner of landlocked property to access their land by travelling over a portion of neighbouring land – example; a shared driveway used for a battle-axe block;